Blog

 The Neuro-Anatomy of Memory

-Ultimately all areas of the brain can be involved in memory formation.
-If you reflect upon a memory and start to look at it in a new light, other areas of your brain will be contributing to a further consolidation of that memory, enhancing it for future retrieval.
+Ultimately, all areas of the brain can be involved in memory formation.
+If you reflect upon a memory and start to look at it in a new light, other areas of your brain will be contribute to further consolidation of that memory, enhancing it for future retrieval.
 This is the basis for how we have the ability to change what we think and why memory is an intimate part of who we are.

 Is there a limit to how much information one can store?